TinyPedal/TinyPedal/docs/customization.md

     show_position_in_class
 Show driver's position standing in class.

+    show_class_style_for_position_in_class
+Show class style background color for position in class.

     show_class
 Show vehicle class categories.
-Class name and color are fully customizable, see [Vehicle Class Editor](#vehicle-class-editor) section for details.
+Class alias name and color are fully customizable in `classes.json` preset, see [Vehicle Class Editor](#vehicle-class-editor) section for details.

-    show_random_color_for_unknown_class
-Show random color for unknown class name that is not defined in `classes.json` preset.
+Note, random color will be displayed for unknown class name that is not defined in `classes.json` preset.

     class_width
 Set class name display width, value is in chars, `4` = 4 chars wide.
 Set to `0` to hide class name while showing only class color.